Azure/aks-engine/docs/community/developer-guide.md

 ### Debugging

-To debug `aks-engine` code directly, use the [Go extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) for Visual Studio Code or use [Delve](https://github.com/go-delve/delve) at the command line.
+To debug AKS Engine code directly, use the [Go extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) for Visual Studio Code or use [Delve](https://github.com/go-delve/delve) at the command line.

 #### Visual Studio Code

-To debug `aks-engine` with [VS Code](https://code.visualstudio.com/), first ensure that you have the [Go extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) installed.
+To debug AKS Engine with [VS Code](https://code.visualstudio.com/), first ensure that you have the [Go extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) installed.
 Click the "Extensions" icon in the Activity Bar (on the far left), search for "go", then install the official Microsoft extension titled "Rich Go language support for Visual Studio Code."